Segmentation in Style: Unsupervised Semantic Image Segmentation with Stylegan and CLIP: Introduction

 \section{Introduction}

-The development of deep convolutional neural networks ~\cite{he2016deep}~\cite{xie2017aggregated}~\cite{hu2018squeeze} has allowed remarkable progress in semantic segmentation and pushed state-of-the-art on a variety of datasets~\cite{chen2018deeplab}~\cite{zhao2017pyramid}.
+The development of deep convolutional neural networks ~\cite{he2016deep,xie2017aggregated,hu2018squeeze} has fueled remarkable progress in semantic segmentation and pushed state-of-the-art on a variety of datasets~\cite{chen2018deeplab,zhao2017pyramid,yu2017dilated}.
 While the introduced methods show impressive results, their applicability is limited by a very slow process of image annotation~\cite{cordts2016cityscapes}.
-This becomes even more complicated in medical imaging where a domain knowledge is required to perform annotation.
-Apart from that, consistent labeling might be a very hard task if a team of annotators work on the same dataset: a lot of semantic classes do not have clear visual boundaries and might be labeled differently.
+This issue is more pronounced in the medical imaging community where a domain knowledge is required to perform annotations.
+Consistent labeling can be a difficult task for a team of annotators working on the same dataset as most semantic classes lack clear visual boundaries.
+This can lead to some heterogeneity in the labels which can affect the overall model's performance.
 At the same time most deep learning approaches require a considerable amount of training data to reach their best performance~\cite{he2016deep}.
 In this paper, we introduce a method that does not require any labeling, allows to discover consistent semantic regions across images, outperforms semi-supervised methods that require a small number of annotations and is competitive with fully supervised image segmentation methods.